Singapore is a food paradise, and it owes much of it to hawker food.

 Available in soup and dry variants, these Bak Chor Mee options are perfect for a delicious, quick meal fix any day.

-Here are some of our favourite laksa variants and where you can get them in Singapore.
+Inarguably one of Singapore best hawker food, here’s a list of our favourite laksa variants and where you can get them in Singapore.

 Take a deep dive into this unique Chinese community and its delightful dishes.

 There’s really nothing a sloppy plate of Hainanese Curry Rice can’t fix — the messier the better.

 Before the grain bowl, there was thunder tea rice, an ancient Hakka dish more fondly known as Lei Cha.

 A truly authentic bowl of claypot rice requires the attention to a multitude of fine details.
 Here’s where to find the best ones around town.

 (Image credit: Geylang Claypot Rice)